Mental health is as important as physical health and we need to do more to join up services

 What have local people told us?

 Local people have told us that they would like to see more provision for mental health throughout Kent and Medway.
 They want more community based mental health and social care services and rapid help for anyone in crisis.
 They would welcome more support from voluntary and charity organisations and better signposting to these services by health and social care.
 They want to experience smoother transitions of care between different services.
+Especially dangerous is the abrupt termination of treatment with clonazepam conducted for a long time or treatment that requires large doses of the drug.
+Withdrawal symptoms are then more pronounced.
+The doctor should set the gradual withdrawal of the drug individually for each patient.

 What we have done so far